ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 4. Langsuir (Malaysia)

-In addition, the Langsuir is often confused with the Pontianak, the latter also a much-feared female vampire said to be born from the ghost of a woman who died while pregnant.
+Furthermore, the Langsuir is often confused with the Pontianak, the latter also a much-feared female vampire said to be born from the ghost of a woman who died while pregnant.
 On this, historians have highlighted that the Pontianak was originally recorded as the ghost of a stillborn child in Malay lore.
 The Pontianak is also different in that she eats her victims instead of ingesting blood.
-To the terrified, though, such differences mean little.
-The two are beings best not even mentioned.
-Not even thought about too.

 5. Leyak (Indonesia)